jeffknupp/blog/in_progress/new_post.md

 In our code, we would hit the number `5` and return at line 4 of `get_primes`.
 But what about generating the next value?
-Instead of `return`, we need a way to temporarily suspend work in `get_primes` and return `5`, with the understanding that when the next `element` is requested by the `for` loop, we will resume where we left off.
+Instead of `return`, we need a way to return an "intermediate" value and, when asked for next prime, pick up where we left off.

 Functions, though, can't do this.
 When they `return`, they're done for good.
 Even if we could guarantee a function would be called again, we